andlo/mycroft-skills-list-gitbook/skills/AVmusic.reginaneon.md

 Just say what you would like to listen to and enjoy.
 Make sure to follow the pattern of "AV play artist or song name" or "play some artist or song name" and add "music" or "playlist" at the end of your request.
-For example:
+For example
-Sample skill flow:
+Sample skill flow

 Hey Mycroft, play some skillet album
 Would you like me to play it now?